Seashell Souvenir Table Lamp

 Manufacturer: To be appraised.

-Other versions: Made in several varieties.
+Other versions: This Seashell souvenir table lamp exists in several varieties.

 Many of them have their origin in the Caribbean, because the queen conch – lobatus gigas – is edible and lives among others in that area.
 Conch meat has been consumed for centuries and has traditionally been an important part of the diet in many islands in the West Indies and Southern Florida.